dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 ```

-🚀 And let's make a controller while we are at it!
+🚀 And let's make a controller, `note_controller.js`, while we are at it!

 It'll be a bit simpler than the post controller.
 We'll also do something similar to SA7 where we returned promises from our controller rather than operating on request and response objects.